Kavya-Krishnamurthy/little-forecast/README.md

 # little-forecast
-This project is a simple lightweight weather forecast webpage using the Open-Meteo API.(pre-work assignment for CTD)
+This project is a simple lightweight weather forecast webpage application using the Open-Meteo API.(pre-work assignment for CTD)

 # live demo
 - https://kavya-krishnamurthy.github.io/little-forecast/index.html